maneerlik/kotlin-koans/README.md

 <a name="nothing-type"></a>
 ### Nothing type
-<a href="https://kotlinlang.org/docs/exceptions.html#the-nothing-type">Nothing type</a> can be used as a return type for a function that always throws an exception.
+:label: <a href="https://kotlinlang.org/docs/exceptions.html#the-nothing-type">Nothing type</a> can be used as a return type for a function that always throws an exception.
 When you call such a function, the compiler uses the information that the execution doesn't continue beyond the function.

 Specify Nothing return type for the failWithWrongAge function.
 Note that without the Nothing type, the checkAge function doesn't compile because the compiler assumes the age can be `null`.
 ```Kotlin